TheOmegaCarrot/supple/README.md

 If and when more modules are added, `supplementaries::all` will include all modules, while `supplementaries::core` is only one module.

-Alternatively, you can simply copy `cpp/inc/supl` into your project.
+Alternatively, you can simply copy `cpp/inc/supl` into your project, and include headers directly.